-Customers expect to get all that they have signed up for and more without having to pay extra and the brands wish to make use of every possible opportunity to serve to the best of their abilities and resources, they create products, services and related loops for the customers to keep coming back to them when in need & even otherwise.
+Customers expect to get all that they have signed up for and more without having to pay extra and the brands wish to make use of every possible opportunity to serve to the best of their abilities and resources, they create products, services, and related loops for the customers to keep coming back to them when in need & even otherwise.
 These objectives may appear conflicting from a distance but they actually are complimenting in nature.
-Companies spend a lot of time and money in preparing the foundation, as it were, for them to give prospects and customers a tour of their capabilities, educating them on the entire range of product and services is vital to gaining a larger share of the customer wallet.
-Investments are made in creating soothing, easy-on-the-eye and nearly omnipresent digital footprint, from good looking, responsive & intuitive websites to active social media participation.
-More traditional, brick and mortar establishments are also brought in the play, from choosing the right real estate to designing and erecting swanky showrooms: companies do it all.
+Companies spend a lot of time and money in preparing the foundation, as it were, for them to give prospects and customers a tour of their capabilities, educating them on the entire range of products and services is vital to gaining a larger share of the customer wallet.
+Investments are made in creating soothing, easy-on-the-eye, and nearly omnipresent digital footprint, from good looking, responsive & intuitive websites to active social media participation.
+More traditional, brick and mortar establishments are also brought into the play, from choosing the right real estate to designing and erecting swanky showrooms: companies do it all.
 Not to mention that maintenance of both digital and physical assets come at a cost.

-The question then is, is it enough to deliver excellent customer experience?
+The question then is, is it enough to deliver an excellent customer experience?
 Do customers care about better or smarter solutions?
-These questions are important, no matter how complete a solution might appear to its creator if the customer/ end users do not see the considerable value and/or cosy comfort or both in it, it is not of good use and often will deliver less than ideal outcomes.
+These questions are important, no matter how complete a solution might appear to its creator if the customer/ end users do not see the considerable value and/or cozy comfort or both in it, it is not of good use and often will deliver less than ideal outcomes.

 To understand this better, let’s take two examples.

 - Payal goes to the website, logs in with her credentials.

 - Makes to the relevant selection of the airline.

 - Is greeted by transaction failure.